joybob22/Mtech-Lessons/Unit 1/1- Getting Started with Canvas, Swift, and Xcode.md

 By the end of the course you can look back on this list and see everything you have learned about Swift.
 I would encourage you to come back and see how far you have come at the conclusion of the program

-In 2015 Apple releaseed Swift as an open source project.
-That means right now you can go look and see everything that makes the langauge.
+In 2015 Apple released Swift as an open source project.
+That means right now you can go look and see everything that makes the language.
 Everyone is welcome to see it as well as contribute.
 If there is something about Swift that you don't like you can put in a request to change it.
 There have been many community lead changes that have been implemented into Swift over the years.
 Right now a lot of it will go over your head, but as well you learn the language I would encourage you to follow along with how Swift is changing from year to year.
 [Swift.org](https://swift.org)

 ## Xcode

 It's time to write your first lines of code in Swift.
 Xcode is an Integrated Development Environment.
 In simple terms that means in Xcode you can write code and Xcode will run your code and output a result.

-In a few lessons we will cover a lot of what Xcode has to offer, for today we will cover a couple fo the very basics.
+In a few lessons we will cover a lot of what Xcode has to offer, for today we will cover a couple of the very basics.
 To write your first lines of code we will start with a playground.
 When you open Xcode you will get a couple of options of what you can start with.
 Select File -> New - >Playground

 It's common for your first line of code to print out a statement like Hello World to the console.
 That is what we will do today.
-When you opened a playground you will see a large text edditing space.
+When you opened a playground you will see a large text editing space.
 This is where we will type our code.
 To print Hello World to the console type this line of code:
 ```
 	print("Hello, world!")
 ```